Morwenn/cpp-sort/README.md

 }
 ```

-**cpp-sort** library also provides *sorters* as well as *sorter adapters*
+**cpp-sort** also provides *sorters* as well as *sorter adapters* which can
-which can be used by `cppsort::sort` to sort a collection.
-It is possible
+be used by `cppsort::sort` to sort a collection.
+It is possible to get some
-to get some information about the sorters and sorter adapters with *sorter
+information about the sorters and sorter adapters with *sorter traits*.
-traits*.
 Everything lives in the `cppsort` namespace.
-You can read more
+You can read more about the
-about the available sorting tools in the documentation:
+available sorting tools in the documentation:

 * [`cppsort::sort`](doc/sort.md)
 * [Sorters](doc/sorters.md)